community.general.ansible_galaxy_install module – Install Ansible roles or collections using ansible-galaxy

 The path to the directory containing your collections or roles, according to the value of type.

-Please notice that ansible-galaxy will not install collections with type=both, when requirements_file contains both roles and collections and dest is specified.
+Please notice that ansible-galaxy does not install collections with type=both, when requirements_file contains both roles and collections and dest is specified.

 force